MicrosoftDocs/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/error-when-run-exchange-remote-connectivity-analyzer-tool-test-connectivity-office-365-to-authenticate-office-365-must-enter-your-microsoft-account.md

 ## Information for end-users

-Office 365 customers who experience issues when they run the Microsoft Exchange Remote Connectivity Analyzer tool can use the information in the following table to help resolve the issue.
+Office 365 customers who experience issues when they run the Microsoft Remote Connectivity Analyzer tool can use the information in the following table to help resolve the issue.

 <table>